VW Bug Ads

 1963

-VW Bug - Black and white 10" x 13" ad shows a view looking up at a parked Bug with a headline asking the question "Why do we put such big wheels on our little car?".
-The ad gives a few reliable answers and some that are tongue-in-cheek.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+VW Bug - Black and white 10" x 13" ad shows a view looking slightly up at a parked VW Bug with a headline asking the question "Why do we put such big wheels on our little car?".
+The ad gives a few reliable answers, such as better grip and allowing the car to have bigger brakes, and some that are tongue-in-cheek.
+They claim that you can expect 40,000 miles on your original tires and brags that Mr. Robert Walton of Homestead, Florida actually got 103,346 on his.

 December 7, 1962